 - Graph compile domain

 A subset of IPUs within a GSD which are controlled by a single Poplar instance.
 “GCD size” is the number of IPUs in the GCD.
-When a program is executed, the Poplar instance binaries may be replicated and loaded on to multiple GCDs (one Poplar instance per GCD).
+When a program is executed, the Poplar instance binaries may be replicated and loaded on to multiple GCDs (with one Poplar instance per GCD).
 All the GCDs together form the GSD, with GCL managing all the communication and synchronization between the separate IPUs and GCDs.

 - Graphcore Communication Library

 A software library for managing communication and synchronization between IPUs, supporting ML at scale.
-GCL-based IPU communication and synchronization can be established across any IPU-Fabric, supporting IPU-POD topologies such as mesh configuration and Torus configuration.
+GCL-based IPU communication and synchronization can be established across any IPU-Fabric, supporting Pod topologies such as mesh configuration and torus configuration.

 - Global exchange